 C. “Have you been pacing for a long time?”

 D. “I notice that you’re pacing.
 How are you feeling?”

-The answer here is D. By acknowledging the observed behavior and asking the client to express his feelings the nurse can best assist the client to become aware of his anxiety.
-In option A, the nurse is offering an interpretation that may or may not be accurate; the nurse is also asking a question that may be answered by a “yes” or “no” response, which is not therapeutic.
+The answer here is D. By acknowledging the observed behavior and asking the client to express his feelings.
+The nurse can best assist the client in becoming aware of his anxiety.
+In option A, the nurse is offering an interpretation that may or may not be accurate; the nurse also asks a question that may be answered by a “yes” or “no” response, which is not therapeutic.
 In option B, the nurse is intervening before accurately assessing the problem.
 Option C, which also encourages a “yes” or “no” response, avoids focusing on the client’s anxiety, which is the reason for his pacing.

 4. Responses that indicate acceptance of the client

 Accept the client whatever or how he is regardless of his condition and verbalizations.
 Additionally, you would not want to reject the client even if you could not condone or accept his behavior.

 A male client tells the nurse he was involved in a car accident while he was intoxicated.
 What would be the most therapeutic response from nurse Julia?

 A. “Why didn’t you get someone else to drive you?”